Laboratories

 GIPEPON - Interinstitutional Group of Research in Populations Studies in Nutrition

-Location: Health Sciences Center, Block J, Underground.
+Location : Health Sciences Center, Block J, 2nd floor.

 The evaluation of the nutritional status of individuals and communities is indispensable in studies that aim to understand the health and life conditions of a population.
 In this way, the Institutes of Research in Population Studies in Nutrition – GIPEPON – integrates professionals engaged in projects that have in common methodologies with the proposal of diagnostic investigation of the nutritional situation of the Brazilian population, including anthropometric, biochemical, clinical, dietetic and socioeconomic conditions.
 The group concentrates its research activities in Nutritional Epidemiology that compose one of the five lines of research of the Graduate Program in Nutrition of the INJC, developing studies on the nutritional status of individuals and communities and their determinants; food consumption of population groups and their determinants; nutrition and health of children and adolescents; obesity and eating disorders; food and nutritional security and studies on poverty and its repercussions on the nutritional status of the Brazilian population.
 GIPEPON is registered in the CNPq Research Group Directory.